 The RSV4 1100 Factory also gets a chassis revamp.
 The obvious stuff is the new Brembo Stylema brake calipers up front – Ducati had these to themselves for a year on the Panigale V4, but everyone can have them now.
 Ohlins forks and shock are present and correct, and the steering geometry has been tweaked, reducing wheelbase slightly.
 The swingarm is stiffer, and you still have all the frame adjustment options – steering and swingarm pivots, plus engine mount locations.
 Kerb weight is an impressive 199kg, just 1kg more than the Panigale

 The bodywork includes a set of MotoGP-style aerodynamic wings either side, which are supposed to improve high-speed handling.
 Aerodynamics only become important over about 60mph, but using air flow to keep the front end down under acceleration, as Aprilia promises, is the obvious benefit, but the firm says the wings also improve stability during braking, and at high speeds.
 Smart.

 Aprilia’s been right at the forefront of electronic rider aids development, so the RSV4 1100 Factory gets a full suite of all the good stuff.
 From cruise control, pitlane speed limiter and up/down quickshifter, to cornering ABS, wheelie, traction and launch control, the RSV4 has it all, controlled by a huge colour dashboard and super-convenient switchgear.
 All it’s missing is the electronic suspension used by Ducati on the Panigale V4S – but it’ll also avoid the price penalty of fitting that system.

 No word on UK price or availability as yet – but we’ll let you know as soon as we can.
-And we’ll be riding the RSV4 1100 asap too…Enjoy more Fast Bikes reading in the four-weekly magazine.
+And we’ll be riding the RSV4 1100 asap too…Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.